JasonHJJin/etc/README.md

 **Group Project**
 _January 2023 - May 2023_

-This project was a culmination of teamwork and in-depth research within the scope of Machine Learning in Finance.
-Key accomplishments include:
+This project demonstrated teamwork and research in applying Machine Learning to Finance.
+Accomplishments include:

 - Employing natural language processing (NLP) techniques, such as Long Short-Term Memory (LSTM) networks and Financial Bidirectional Encoder Representations from Transformers (FinBERT), to analyze the sentiment of financial news articles.
 - Leveraging deep learning frameworks, including TensorFlow and PyTorch, to interpret market trends and aid in the development of a nuanced stock market investment strategy.